-UBC is participating in the BC Cool Campus Challenge, a fun and friendly initiative between BC universities and colleges to save energy this winter season.
+This winter, UBC participated in the BC Cool Campus Challenge, a fun and friendly initiative between BC universities and colleges to save energy and demonstrate climate leadership.

-Join the Challenge!
-Take UBC’s Cool Campus Pledge now and commit to save energy by:
+UBC’s Cool Campus Pledge asks participants to commit to save energy by:

 - Turning down the heat by 1 to 3 degrees C (where feasible)